minnojs/minno-quest/docs/manager/post.md

     ]
 }
 ```

-Note that you can use templates within the data object. **@@YBA: Not sure what you mean here**
+Note that you can use [templates](./basics/templates.md) as strings within the data object.
+This way you can pull information from different parts of `global` to the same place.

-data can also be a function.
+`data` can also be a function.
 In that case, it will recieve the arguments `global` and`task`:

 ```
 {